awsdocs/aws-cloud9-user-guide/doc_source/setup.md

 1. Sign in to the AWS Management Console, if you are not already signed in, at [https://console\.aws\.amazon\.com/codecommit](https://console.aws.amazon.com/codecommit)\.
 **Note**
 Although you can sign in to the AWS Management Console with the email address and password that was provided when the AWS account was created \(we call this an AWS account *root user*\), this isn't an AWS security best practice\.
 In the future, we recommend you sign in using credentials for an IAM administrator user in the AWS account\.
 An IAM administrator user has similar AWS access permissions to an AWS account root user and avoids some of the associated security risks\.
 If you cannot sign in as an IAM administrator user, check with your AWS account administrator\.
-For more information, see [Creating Your First IAM Admin User and Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) in the *IAM User Guide*\.
+For more information, see [Creating your first IAM admin user and group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) in the *IAM User Guide*\.

 1. Open the IAM console\.
 To do this, in the AWS navigation bar, choose **Services**\.
 Then choose **IAM**\.